Regulator welcomes university wide response to sexual assault

 Mr McClaran also noted that while TEQSA’s guidance notes – and requirements around notifying the regulator of ongoing sexual assault or harassment issues – are important aspects of addressing the issue, it was encouraging to see Australia’s universities working together to establish safe environments and the world’s best practice in addressing sexual assault and harassment.

-- View our Guidance Note on student wellbeing and safety on our guidance notes webpage.
+- View our Guidance Note on student wellbeing and safety on our guidance notes page.